go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 time-dependent and not reproducible.
 We prefer it for those reasons.

-proposal does not recommend changing other functionality of go install
+proposal does not recommend changing other functionality of go install, so

 that part of the proposal is backward compatible.